letoram/xarcan/README.md

 ====
 From a terminal with access to connection primitives (env: ARCAN\_CONNPATH), just run hw/kdrive/arcan/Xarcan to start bridging connections.

+For multiple instances, you can add :1 (and set DISPLAY=:1 etc. accordingly) and so one, forcing size with -screen 800x600 -no-dynamic.
+The title and identiy can be scriptably controlled with -aident identstr -atitle titlestr

 Limitations
 ====